Layne Ryn Alba

 About Layne

 Acting truly changed the trajectory of my life.
 I started acting in 2021 on social media platforms.
 It was a hobby at first.
 Just something to do with my time.
 It quickly evolved into a big passion.
-I've struggled with motivation since that fateful day as a 14-yr-old kid.
+I've struggled since that fateful day as a 14-yr-old kid.
 This was a big deal.

 My reels gained attention as my audience grew.
 They scored me an amazing opportunity to be a part of a film challenge.
 In 2023 I was cast in the short film, Rain in My Head, which won Best Film and Best Director for the EasterSeals Disability Film Challenge.
 I am thrilled to be awarded Best Actor for my role in the movie.